RaraCE/dash-app/README.md

-# Dash Airline App
+# Dash Application

 A Dash app that uses Plotly and Pandas to visualize total flights by destination state, filtered by year.
 Built and tested in a cloud IDE environment.

 ## How to Run

 1. Install requirements: `pip install dash pandas plotly`
-2. Run the app: `python app.py`
+2. Run the app: `python app.py` OR click link below

 Codespace: https://potential-palm-tree-jqg7pqxj557h5p5q.github.dev/